 Now in his 11th year teaching at Parkmont School, Sam Graul was born and raised in Takoma Park, Maryland.
 He graduated from the University of Maryland in 2006, where he majored in Computer Science with a minor in Philosophy, and is more recently pursuing his own education in the field of Engineering.
 He loves sports, especially soccer (go Arsenal!).
 Sam plays for two soccer teams, loves biking, camping, and in the past several years, has run several marathons.
 He also enjoys raising his cat Smokey and dog Sammy, who are both super-awesome.
 Fun fact: in 2017, Sam read more books than he had in the previous 10 years combined.

-Matthew McClain return this fall for his sixth year working full-time at Parkmont.
+Matthew McClain returns this fall for his sixth year working full-time at Parkmont.
 Matt spent the majority of his summer working with his favorite students in summer school before heading out west to Wyoming and then Los Angeles for the month of August.
 He spent his summer hiking through Cascade Canyon in the Grand Tetons, taking in the awe-inspiring geothermal features of Yellowstone National Park, sunbathing in Malibu, and exploring the La Brea tar pits.
 This year Matt will teach Geography and Health, in addition to the Parkmont sports class.
-Matt graduated from Rollins college in the spring of 2012 with a degree in Sociology.
+Matt graduated from Rollins College in the spring of 2012 with a degree in Sociology.